 Talk to your teenage son or daughter about the dangers of Discord.
 If you think they’re not careful or responsible enough, consider keeping them off the platform.
 Since there are no parental control settings on Discord, your kid can easily undo your safety adjustments.
 So, educate them about the safety settings and explain why they shouldn’t turn them off.
 It’s best to check their settings regularly to ensure they haven’t discarded the adjustments you made.

-Is Discord Safe for Kids; The Bottom Line
+Is Discord Safe for My Child?: The Bottom Line

 As Discord is one of the most popular social platforms on the internet, it is inevitable for your little ones to eventually learn about and want to use the application.
 However, because of Discord’s real-time nature and the lack of built-in parental controls, it’s best not to let your kids be on Discord unsupervised.

-Signing up on the platform for kids under 13 should be out of the question, and those above 13 still need to approach Discord carefully.
+Signing up on the platform for kids under 13 should be out of the question.
+Those above 13 years still need to approach Discord carefully.
 It’s possible to lower the chances of dangerous situations by adjusting Discord’s limited safety settings.
 However, you may want to use parental control apps like Safes to block the platform altogether.